smerth/angular-1-foundation-for-apps-swapi/readme.md

 ## Caveats

 Currently the app only works in Chrome, due to a CORS issue on Safari and Firefox.
 See [this issue](http://stackoverflow.com/questions/25727306/request-header-field-access-control-allow-headers-is-not-allowed-by-access-contr) to investigate a fix.

+Everything works on localhost but doesn't work on gh-pages...